 - X Represents the fringe benefit amount to be determined. - A Represents the fund member category factor in respect of each employee.
-This is obtained from the fund. - B Represents the retirement-funding income of the employee (see 'retirement funding income'). - C Represents the sum of the amounts contributed by the employee to the specific fund in terms of the rules of the fund in respect of the year of assessment.
+This is obtained from the fund. - B Represents the retirement-funding income of the employee (see 'retirement funding income'). - C Represents the sum of the amounts contributed by the employee to the specific fund in terms of the rules of the fund.
 This will only include the actual employee contribution and not the deemed employee contribution.
-The additional voluntary contributions made by the employee or "buy-back" to purchase additional years of service is not included in the value of 'C'.
+The additional voluntary contributions made by the employee or "buy- back" to purchase additional years of service is not included in the value of 'C'.

-7.12.3 Hybrid Fund
+7.12.3 Hybrid fund